ShaneHarvey/specifications/source/transactions/transactions.rst

 Causal Consistency alone only applies to commands that read, and we don't want to parse the document passed to runCommand to see if it's a command that reads.
-In a transaction, however, any command at all that starts a transaction must include afterClusterTime, so we can add afterClusterTime to the document passed to runCommand without adding per-command special logic to runCommand.
+In a transaction, however, any command at all that starts a transaction must include ``afterClusterTime``, so we can add ``afterClusterTime`` to the document passed to runCommand without adding per-command special logic to runCommand.

 Calling commitTransaction with the generic runCommand helper is undefined behavior